GeekFunkLabs/fluidpatcher/patcher/file_formats.md

 To make the arpeggiator work, create a `note` type router rule with an `arpeggiator` parameter that has the arpeggiator's name as its value.
 There must be a soundfont preset assigned on the MIDI channel to which the notes are routed in order to hear them.

 #### midiplayers
-A mapping of player units that can play, loop, and seek within MIDI files.
+A mapping of units that can play, loop, and seek within MIDI files.
 - `file`(required) - the MIDI file to play, can also be a list of files to play in sequence
 - `tempo` - tempo at which to play the file, in bpm.
 If not given, the tempo messages in the file will be obeyed
 - `loops` - a list of pairs of _start, end_ ticks.
 When the song reaches an _end_ tick, it will seek back to the previous _start_ tick in the list.
 A negative _start_ value rewinds to the beginning of the song and stops playback.
 - `barlength` - the number of ticks corresponding to a whole number of musical measures in the song.
-If the player is playing and a router rule tells it to seek to a point in the song, it will wait until the end of a bar to do so.
+If the midiplayer is playing and a router rule tells it to seek to a point in the song, it will wait until the end of a bar to do so.
 By default barlength is 0 and seeking will occur immediately.
 - `chan` - a channel routing specification, of the same format as for a router rule, for all the messages in the file.
 This can be useful if your MIDI controller plays on the same channel as one or more of the tracks in the file, and you don't want the messages to interfere.
 - `mask` - a list of MIDI message types to ignore in the file.
 A useful value is `['prog']`, which will prevent program changes in the file from changing your patch settings.

-A router rule with a `midiplayer` parameter will tell the named player to play if its value is positive or stop if the value is zero.
-If the rule also has a `tick` parameter, the player will seek to that tick value, possibly waiting until the end of a bar as described above.
+A router rule with a `midiplayer` parameter will tell the named midiplayer to play if the routed message value is positive or pause if the value is zero.
+If the rule also has a `tick` parameter, the midiplayer will seek to that tick position in the song.
+If the value of `tick` has a `+` or `-` suffix the midiplayer will seek forward or backward from the current position.
+If the routed message value is negative and the midiplayer is currently playing, seeking will be postponed until the song reaches the end of a measure as specified by `barlength`.

-The names of sequencers, arpeggiators, and players should all be unique.
-The tempo of a sequencer, arpeggiator, or player can be set with a router rule that has a `tempo` parameter with the target's name as its value.
-A router rule with a `sync` parameter will measure the time between successive MIDI messages matching the rule and use this to set the tempo of the named player/sequencer/arpeggiator, allowing a user to set the tempo by tapping a button or key.
+The names of sequencers, arpeggiators, and midiplayers should all be unique.
+The tempo of any of these units can be set with a router rule that has a `tempo` parameter with the target's name as its value.
+A router rule with a `sync` parameter will set the tempo of the named unit by measuring the time between successive MIDI messages matching the rule, allowing a user to set the tempo by tapping a button or key.
+These units can also be synchronized with an external device or program that sends a MIDI clock signal by adding a router rule of type `clock` with a `sync` parameter.

 #### ladspafx
 A mapping of external [LADSPA](https://github.com/FluidSynth/fluidsynth/blob/master/doc/ladspa.md) effects units to activate.
 These must be installed separately and are system-dependent.
 On Linux, the `listplugins` and `analyseplugin` commands are useful for determining the available plugins and their parameters.